 In 2016 in the United States, over 10 million adults had at least one major depressive episode.
 Approximately 64 percent of these people had their lives severely impaired as a result.

 Despite the prevalence and severity of this condition, the current treatments are limited and often ineffective.
-Up to 30 percent of people with major depression are resistant to treatment.
+Up to

 Now, new research finds hope for treating major depression in an existing anticonvulsant drug called ezogabine.